romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 For this API let's agree to return timestamps as epoch numbers (it's efficient and simple to use), but if you prefer to deal with `Date` objects write `columnTypes.timestamp().asDate()` instead.

+The `text` column type requires `min` and `max` values to be passed, they are required to ensure that empty strings or strings of enormous length won't be allowed by your API backend.

+Setting `min` and `max` for each text column may be tiresome, let's override a `text` method to have default `min` and `max`.

 ```ts
 // src/lib/model.ts
 import { createModel } from 'orchid-orm';